ConfidenceSystem/ConfidenceSystem/README.md

 # Ethereum-Audit
-An insurance and reputation system for auditors and developers
+An audit, reputation and bounty system for auditors, hackers and developers.

 install dependencies with ```yarn```